-- The [PARAMETERS] section lists the prior distributions of simple parameters.
-Each parameter can be an integer or a float, as specified by a first indicator variable.
-Each parameter can either be uniformly or log-uniformly distributed between a minimum and a maximum value that need to be specified. - 2.
 The [RULES] section can include a set of conditions to be met among the simple parameters.
-Rules are typically used to specify that a parameter need to be larger than another one, which could be used for instance to specify that the divergence time between two
+Rules are typically used to specify that a parameter need to be larger than another one, which could be used for instance to specify that the divergence time between two populations must be larger than the time of a bottleneck.
+The use of rules will of course modify the search ranges of the parameters.